-Browser Auto-expand sole Display children If a treeview node is expanded and has only a single child, automatically Keyboard shortcuts expand the child node as well.
-Nodes Object Breadcrumbs Confirm before Close/Reset in Processes object properties Confirm before closing or resetting the changes in the properties dialog Properties dialog? for an object if the changes are not saved.
-Tab settings Confirm on close or Dashboards refresh?
-Display Confirm closure or refresh of the browser or browser tab is intended Refresh rates before proceeding.
-Debugger Lock Layout ✓ None Prevent Docking Full Lock Keyboard shortcuts Look the III levent at different levels ERD tool Lock the UI layout at different levels Keyboard shortcuts Object explorer tree state saving interval 30 Options state saving interval Object explorer state saving interval in seconds.
-Use -1 to disable the Graphs tree saving mechanism.
-Display ~ Miscellaneous Show empty object collections?
-If turned off, then all object collections which are empty will be hidden
+Preferences ~ > Browser Display Keyboard shortcuts Nodes Auto-expand sole children If a treeview node is expanded and has only a single child, automatically expand the child node as well.
+Object Breadcrumbs Processes Properties Tab settings Confirm before Close/Reset in object properties dialog?
+Confirm before closing or resetting the changes in the properties dialog for an object if the changes are not saved.
+Dashboards Display Refresh rates Confirm on close or refresh?
+Confirm closure or refresh of the browser or browser tab is intended before proceeding.
+Debugger Keyboard shortcuts ERD tool Hide shared servers?
+If set to True, then all shared servers will be hidden from browser tree Keyboard shortcuts Options Graphs Display Object explorer tree state saving interval 30 Object explorer state saving interval in seconds.
+Use -1 to disable the tree saving mechanism.
+Miscellaneous Show empty object ••